Skip to main content

 For campaigns where:

-• Colour matching is critical
+• Colour matching is critical.

-• Brand guidelines are strict
+• Brand guidelines are strict.

-• Product consistency across units is essential
+• Product consistency across units is essential.

 Australian manufacturing provides greater control.
-The ability to review samples promptly, adjust artwork without significant delays, and resolve issues locally reduces the risk of receiving products that are technically acceptable but not usable in practice.
+The ability to review samples promptly, adjust artwork without delays, and resolve issues locally reduces the risk of receiving products that are technically acceptable but not usable in practice.
+This is especially relevant for:

 • Government departments